leom731/CoolClockPresence/SUPPORT.md

 ### How do I show/hide the battery display?
 Right-click the clock and toggle **"Show Battery"** on or off.

+### What does the flashing battery percentage mean?
+When your battery level reaches **20% or below**, the percentage indicator will flash on and off every half second.
+This is a visual alert to remind you to charge your device soon.

 ### How do I make the clock stay on top of all windows?
 Right-click the clock and toggle **"Always on Top"** on or off.